 Felony DUI is a particular concern

-The five-year period for multiple convictions is especially likely to affect people convicted of California felony DUI based on prior convictions.
+The five-year period for multiple convictions is especially likely to affect people convicted of felony DUI based on prior convictions.

 This is because a fourth DUI conviction within a ten-year period is a felony that can be punished by as much as three (3) years in jail.
 When combined with sentences for the prior DUI convictions (as well as any other crimes the defendant has committed) that might push someone over the five-year limit.55